ncpr1996/blogs_backup/cluf9u8u8000108lbba4meawp.md

     ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1711862537157/f47966e9-a68a-4e5c-bbfb-769b5e58abcc.png align="center")

-* There's a lot of info in those lines like,
+* Many details are contained on those lines, including as

-    * The first character indicates the type of file: '-' for a regular file, and 'd' for a directory.
+    * The first character ('-' for an ordinary file and 'd' for a directory) identifies the kind of file.

     * The next nine characters (e.g., `rwxr-xr-x`) show the security settings.